tarrare2/SwamPy/README.md

    * Also remember to move the script/executable or a shortcut to it in ES-DE/ROMs/emulators for convenience.
 7. Extracts ROMs automatically but only if they only contain a single item (this is for emulators that are compatible with zips with a large number of tracks).
 Otherwise, they must be extracted manually.
    * If you're using Vita3K and ES-DE, make sure to set the path to Vita3K in the settings to automatically install PKGs and also make a .psvita file in ROMs/psvita so you can start the game from ES-DE.
+8. Select ROMs with either click+drag, ctrl+click, shift+click.
+Right click selected ROMs for the option to save to a Romset.
+You can load Romsets in the Romsets menu.
+Romsets are stored in your config folder in case you want to delete ROMs/Romsets.
 Optional: Turn off automatic .m3u folders and folder mapping if you prefer to have all the ROMs in the same top level folder

 The images are base64 strings.
 I know it's not a good decision but I find it's more convenient than having a folder for images.